|

 in order to save The electric pump just down stream.

-8. now your ready to install The electric pump without
+Now you are ready to install the electric pump without

-getting covered by gas when you cut The line. prefit The fuel
+getting covered by gas when you cut the line.

 cutter.
-Drill holes for fuel pump and proceed with The install.
+Drill holes for fuel pump and proceed with the install of the pump to the frame.

-Fuel line from The tank may be bent slightly.
-Pre-solder and heat
+- Fuel line from the tank may be bent slightly.

 (Throw The crimp piece away along with The wire clamps that came